hanjie-chen/DL-Learning-Journey/Ch01-Perceptron/Perceptron.md

 # Perceptron

-Perceptrons are the fundamental building blocks of neural networks and deep learning.
-Understanding how perceptrons work is essential for anyone looking to delve into the field of artificial intelligence.
+Neural networks are a fundamental concept in artificial intelligence and machine learning.
+They are inspired by the human brain's structure and function, consisting of interconnected nodes (neurons) that process and transmit information.
+Understanding neural networks is crucial to delve into the field of deep learning.

+In this note, we'll focus on perceptrons, which are the basic building blocks of neural networks.
+We'll explore their structure, how they learn, and their capabilities and limitations.

 # Perceptron Structure and Forward Pass

-In the 1960s, Frank Rosenblatt propose an artificial neural network structure, named the Perceptron.
-The basic unit of this network can be simply described as a formula, usually called single perceptron
+In the 1960s, Frank Rosenblatt proposed an artificial neural network structure called the Perceptron.
+The basic unit of this network can be described by a simple formula, known as a single perceptron.

 for example: